Flolagale/mailin/README.md

  *     logFile: '/some/local/path',
  *     logLevel: 'warn', // One of silly, info, debug, warn, error
  *     smtpOptions: { // Set of options directly passed to simplesmtp.createServer(smtpOptions)
- *        SMTPBanner: 'Hi from a custom Mailin instance'
+ *        SMTPBanner: 'Hi from a custom Mailin instance',
+ *        // By default, the DNS validation of the sender and recipient domains is disabled so.
+ *        // You can enable it as follows:
+ *        disableDNSValidation: false
  *     }
  *  };
  * Here disable the webhook posting so that you can do what you want with the